ENTREPRENEURSHIP

 • The board has the task of registering the limited liability company in the Commercial Register at the Chamber of Commerce.
 Until this is done, the board is personally liable.

-A limited liability company (LLC) has both advantages and disadvantages.
+A besloten vennootschap (bv) has both advantages and disadvantages.
 We have listed these for you.

 Advantages

-• The biggest advantage of a LLC is that as a director, you are in principle not liable for damages and debts of the LLC.
+• The biggest advantage of a bv is that as a director, you are in principle not liable for damages and debts of the bv.
 With a sole proprietorship, however, you are always fully liable for these, even with your private assets.

-• Shares in a LLC are easily transferable.
+• Shares in a bv are easily transferable.
 Through a share transfer, you transfer all debts and assets at once.
 With a sole proprietorship, this is much more complex.

-• You can be a director, shareholder and founder of a limited company yourself, but these can also be different people.
+• You can be a director, shareholder and founder of a bv yourself, but these can also be different people.
 This way, you can divide the tasks and don't have to do all the work yourself.
 Pretty convenient!

-• If you start making more turnover in a LLC, you will pay a lower tax rate (the corporate income tax).
-From about €80,000 net profit per year, the LLC is more tax attractive than a sole proprietorship.
+• If you start making more turnover in a bv, you will pay a lower tax rate (the corporate income tax).
+From about €80,000 net profit per year, the bv is more attractive from a tax point of view than a sole proprietorship.
 You can also make use of certain deductions, such as the investment deduction or the innovation box (stimulating innovative research).

-• With a LLC, it is possible to employ staff.
+• With a besloten vennootschap it is possible to hire staff.

-• A LLC appears more professional compared to a one-man business, as it is a legal entity created according to criteria regulated by law.
+• A bv appears more professional compared to a sole proprietorship, as it is a legal entity created according to criteria regulated by law.

 Disadvantages